wenyekui/myvimrc/README.md

 myvimrc
 =======

-My .vimrc file and some usefull plugins
+My .vimrc file and some usefull plugins.